 As your business grows beyond a single stockroom, you’ll need to move physical goods between locations.
-Maybe you’re restocking a Point of Sale storefront from a primary warehouse, or shuffling materials to a manufacturing floor.
+Maybe you’re restocking a Point of Sale storefront from a primary warehouse, shuffling materials to a manufacturing floor, shipping a customer order, or receiving a vendor delivery.

 The Transfer Orders module makes sure stock doesn’t get “lost in the ether” while it’s on a delivery truck.